-DROUIN, Édmond.
-Paris (?)
-1838 — Paris 28.1.1904.
-French Numismatician.
+DROUIN, Edmond (Edme Alphonse).
+Brussells 27.6.1837 (or 1838) — Paris 28.1.1904.
+Belgian Lawyer and Numismatician in Paris.
+Son of Jacques Dr. and Sidonie Renard.
 Studied law in Paris from 1855, became a lawyer and worked in Paris.
 He spent his leisure in study of languages, numismatics, and archaeology, from c.
 1882 concentrating on Oriental numismatics.
 His work on nimbus in Indo-Greek coins and his reconstructions of various dynasties are specially mentioned.
+Married 1873 Marie Camille Bruslon, one daughter.

 Publications: Wrote a comparative dictionary of Western and Semitic languages (1866 – not his best work, says the biographer), a study of English (1873), a German grammar (1878) and a study of Old French declension (1878).

-– a great number of numismatic articles in JA, RN, Le Muséon, Bull. de numism., also on Indian epigraphy
+– A great number of articles on Indian, Iranian and Central Asian numismatics in JA, RN, Le Muséon, Bull. de numism., also wrote on Indian epigraphy